 Fearless learning, forward thinking

 New College leads all universities in Florida for the percentage of Fulbright Scholars it graduates—more than 80 since the College was founded in 1960—and ranks as the nation’s #1 public university for the percentage of graduates who go on to earn PhDs.
-In the last six years, New College students have been accepted to 16 law schools ranked in the top 30 by U.S. News & World Report.
+In the last six years, our graduates have been accepted to 16 law schools ranked in the top 30 by U.S. News & World Report.

 Each year, approximately 10%–15% of New College’s study body is comprised of students who transferred here from other colleges and universities around the country.
-Transfers appreciate that New College’s 7:1 student-faculty ratio allows for an intimate academic environment, encouraging intellectual freedom and a greater opportunity to be personally involved in designing their own education.
-Of course, our waterfront location and warm year-round temperatures aren’t bad enticements either.
+Transfers appreciate that the College’s 6:1 student-faculty ratio allows for an intimate academic environment, encouraging intellectual freedom and a greater opportunity to be personally involved in designing their own education.
+Of course, our waterfront location and warm year-round temperatures aren’t bad either.

 The Compass is New College’s integration of challenging academics, career-building experience, and individualized learning.
 With guidance and support from your faculty and the career center, you’ll learn to chart your own academic course, design and execute a major piece of scholarly work, and prepare for your life and career after college.